MoyCruz1/C/PI/README.md

 4. The numeral cards 2 to 10 have their face values.

-5. The Ace will have a value of 1 or 11, depending on the case
+5. The Ace will have a value of 1 or 11, depending on the case.

 In this program you'll have the chance to play the fun and awesome